iroot900/Concurrency-Synchronization/README.md

 -t : size of matrix,deafult 5000x5000

 Tested on Mac Pro, single thread is actullay faster for default setting.
+(My understanding is that pthread is a user level thread, so many of them share the same kernel thread which actually do the work.)